Monotone Lagrangian Floer theory in smooth divisor complements: II: Construction of Kuranishi Structures

-\begin{defn} Let $\frak u$ be an element of $\mathcal M_{k+1}^{\rm RGW}(L;\beta)$ and $\Xi$ be a TSD at $\frak u$.
-An {\it inconsistent map near $\frak u$ with respect to $\Xi$} is an object similar to the ones in Definition \ref{defn6488} where we relax the Cauchy-Riemann equations in (4) and (5). \end{defn} This definition is almost a straightforward generalization of Definition \ref{defn625625} with the difference that we also include transversal constraints in \eqref{eq631} as one of the requirements for an inconsistent map near $\frak u$.
+\begin{definition} Let $\frak u$ be an element of $\mathcal M_{k+1}^{\rm RGW}(L;\beta)$ and $\Xi$ be a TSD at $\frak u$.
+An {\it inconsistent map near $\frak u$ with respect to $\Xi$} is an object similar to the ones in Definition \ref{inconssitentmap} where we do not require the Cauchy-Riemann equations. \end{definition} This definition is almost a straightforward generalization of Definition \ref{defn625625} with the difference that we also include transversal constraints in \eqref{eq631} as one of the requirements for an inconsistent map near $\frak u$.